simonlewin/5-a-side/README.md

 ### State

-Initially, I considered using a Redux store that used just an array of player names.
-However, given that I later wanted to include the advanced feature of a measure of each player's strength to support balancing of the teams I decided to use an array of player objects instead.
-This also helped simplify the function of deleting players as it organised the player data with a player `id` property.
-I consider and discounted building a separate an API, with database, to store the player data, which would have given players `id`s because this app didn't warrant this.
+Initially, I considered using a Redux store with a simple array of strings for player names.
+However, given that I later wanted to include support for balancing teams I decided to use an array of player objects instead.
+This also helped simplify the delete and reset functions as it allowed the use of a player `id` property.
+I consider and discounted building a separate an API and database to store the player data, this would perhaps have made manipulating players data easier but at the cost of more complexity which I didn't consider was warranted for this app.

 ### Input validation

-I have only implemented simple input validation based on the maximum and minimum length of the name and a regex check to test whether the name contains letter and spaces.
+I have only implemented simple input validation based on the maximum and minimum length of the name and a regex check to test whether the names contain letters and spaces.
 As a consequence, the app doesn't handle names with accented characters, hyphens, apostrophes or commas.
 It also allows names with any number of spaces.
 Researching the issue further I concluded that to implement more sophisticated validation would have taken more time than I had available.

 ### Styling

-I began this app using very simple styling with a Bootstrap 4 CSS stylesheet with the intention of adding more custom styling with CSS later.
-I ran out of time to create any custom CSS styling hence the app still uses vanilla Bootstrap styling.
+I began this app using very simple styling, based on Bootstrap 4 CSS, with the intention of adding more custom CSS styling later.
+I ran out of time to create any custom CSS styling hence the app has the look and feel of a vanilla Bootstrap app.

-### No ability to edit
+### Edit functionality

 It is possible to add and delete player names but not edit them.
-In the time I had available to complete the app I was unable to find an elegant way to edit player names without adding more input forms.
-I wanted the functionality to click on an edit button, or the player name, and for the Add player input field to change to and Edit player field.
-I was unable to get this working in the time so left off the edit player functionality.
+In the time I had available to complete the app I was unable to find an elegant solution to editing player names without adding more input forms.
+I wanted the ability to click on an edit button, or the player name, and for the Add input field to change to an Edit field.
+I was unable to get this working in the time so omitted edit player functionality from this version of the app.

 ## Further enhancements and improvements